ropensci/roweb/tutorials/taxize_tutorial.md

 #> 6 Helianthos annus    Helianthus annuus              NCBI  0.75
 ```

 The correct spellings are *Helianthus annuus* and *Homo sapiens*.
-Another approach uses the [Taxonomic Name Resolution Service via the Taxosaurus API][taxosaurus] developed by iPLant and the Phylotastic organization.
+Another approach uses the Taxonomic Name Resolution Service via the Taxosaurus API developed by iPLant and the Phylotastic organization.
 In this example, we provide a list of species names, some of which are misspelled, and we'll call the API with the *tnrs* function.

 ```r